 For instance, Kajabi provides blueprints that serve as your guide on what to put inside your products.
 You can use them to create premium and high-converting materials quickly.

-With this platform, you can make your courses more engaging by adding quizzes, surveys, and multimedia content such as videos and images.
+With this platform, you can make your courses more engaging by adding quizzes, surveys, and multimedia content such as videos, audio and images.

 It’s possible to offer online courses and membership sites with Hubspot, but it’s not as straightforward or intuitive as Kajabi.
 You’ll need to connect your Hubspot account to an e-learning software like Kajabi, Thinkific or Teachable, and it might take a while to set up everything.